-29 If the traded goods sector accounts for 30-40 percent of GDP, for example, and the capital-output ratio is approximately 3, the entire capital stock of the traded goods sector could be financed with foreign currency borrowing of around 90-120 percent of GDP without incurring currency mismatches, a figure that is greater than the foreign-currency debt of all the Asian crisis countries except for Indonesia-in 1998, Indonesia's foreign debt was about 172 percent of GDP, while for the other four stabilization may be a tenuous one, simply because "original sin" may not give rise to policy-relevant currency mismatches.
+If the traded goods sector accounts for 30-40 percent of GDP, for example, and the capital-output ratio is approximately 3, the entire capital stock of the traded goods sector could be financed with foreign currency borrowing of around 90-120 percent of GDP without incurring currency mismatches, a figure that is greater than the foreign-currency debt of all the Asian crisis countries except for

+Thus, both because currency mismatches may not arise and because if they do they may not be sub-optimal, the link between "original sin" and the optimality of exchange rate stabilization may be a tenuous one, simply because "original sin" may not give rise to policyrelevant currency mismatches.

 However, this raises the issue of whether agents may not be induced to undertake excessive currency risk in the presence of "original sin" by market distortions such as the moral hazard problems that arise in the context of poorly capitalized and supervised financial intermediaries, or by the expectation of bailouts among well-connected firms in the real sector.
-When such distortions are important, currency mismatches can indeed become excessive, and this suggests a second-best argument for stabilizing the exchange rate.30 Just such a situation is typically blamed for the severity of the financial crisis in Asia (and other crises in the past), and indeed is probably implicit in the analyses by Hausmann et.al. and by McKinnon.
+When such distortions are important, currency mismatches can indeed become excessive, and this suggests a second-best argument for stabilizing the exchange rate.33 Just such a situation is typically blamed for the severity of the financial crisis in Asia (and other crises in the past), and indeed is probably implicit in the analyses by Hausmann et. al. and by McKinnon.
 It is quite likely that it accounts for the "fear of floating" that characterized the Asian countries prior to the crisis.